kasperjunge/copcon/README.md

 # Copcon

-Copcon (Copy Context) is a CLI tool that generates a report of a directory's structure and file contents, then copies it to the clipboard.
-It's designed to quickly capture and share the context of a project or directory.
+Copcon (Copy Context) is a CLI tool designed to rapidly capture and summarize code context for use in large language model (LLM) based chatbots like Claude and ChatGPT.

+Just point the copcon command at a directory, and all the LLM needs to know about your code is copied to your clipboard, ready to fire into ChatGPT with CTRL+V 🐎

+## Why Copcon?

+- 🚀 **Speed Up Your Workflow**: No more manual explanations of your project structure.
+- 🎯 **Get More Accurate AI Responses**: Provide complete context in seconds.
+- 🧠 **Enhance AI Understanding**: Help AI understand your specific codebase instantly.

 ## Features